 The first section of the canal, from Mem to Söderköping included only three locks over the space of three miles.
 The lock tenders are enthusiastic young people, all in yellow shirts, dark blue shorts and life vests, shoulder radios and carrying a bright orange control for their particular lock.
 Many are experienced and can offer good advice to newbie lock users like us.
 Others are learning on the job.

 Söderköping is a delightful town up against a cliff.
 The canal runs along the base of the cliff, and the town lies to the south.
 There are charming old streets and squares and a medieval church with a separate wooden bell tower standing alongside.
 We found a restaurant in the main square that was charming and made delicious food.
 After he ate, Finn ran laps around the square.
-I guess he doesn’t get enough exercise on the boat!
+I guess he doesn't get enough exercise on the boat!
 After dinner we found an old fashioned Swedish phone booth (no longer equipped with any phone).
-Craig and Finn pantomimed phone calls in the booth (see photo accompanying this blog post).
+Craig and Finn pantomimed phone calls in the booth (see photo at the top of this page).

 The canal is seemingly the main attraction for the thousands of tourists who come by bus and car to the town.
 At first we tied up at one end of town where the only tourist traffic was the walkers who wanted to hike a section of the canal's tow path.
 But later we moved to a better berth nearer the center of town, and those thousands of tourists walked right past our boat.
 At least a hundred of them asked if we had sailed all the way from America.
 (Perhaps I exaggerate, but not by much.)